AndreBaltazar8/ablac/docs/bootstrap.md

-src/       compiler implementation and command-line entry points, all Abla stdlib/    standard library written in Abla stdlib/abla/runtime/   portable runtime and target platform modules, all Abla tests/     language, diagnostic, conformance, and execution fixtures tools/     bootstrap, test, benchmark, and release utilities docs/      language and architecture contracts
+src/       compiler implementation and command-line entry points, all Abla stdlib/    standard library written in Abla stdlib/abla/runtime/   portable runtime and target platform modules, all Abla runtime/   narrow Darwin translation adapter used only by Mach-O artifacts tests/     language, diagnostic, conformance, and execution fixtures tools/     bootstrap, test, benchmark, and release utilities docs/      language and architecture contracts
 ```

-There is no generated-C backend or separately compiled project runtime.
-The
+There is no generated-C backend or second compiler runtime.
+The portable
-portable runtime is Abla source compiled into the same LLVM unit as each
+runtime is Abla source compiled into the same LLVM unit as each program.
-program.
-Platform calls such as allocation and LLVM's API are declared from
-Abla at their foreign ABI boundary.
+Mach-O artifacts additionally link `runtime/abla_darwin_compat.c`, a narrow
+adapter that translates the standard library's stable Linux-style syscall
+contract to Darwin libc, socket, and kqueue APIs.
+It contains no Abla value,
+allocation, evaluator, or compiler implementation.

 LLVM, Clang, and the platform linker remain native toolchain dependencies.
 Linux pins them through Nix; macOS uses Homebrew LLVM and the system